 This post occurs at the same boarding school where girls have to wear pastel dresses for commencement.
 Ah, the bright future that lies ahead of us as the esteemed, Ivy-Leagued educated CEO’s wives…

 Another tradition (among many) that irritates me is International Night.
 This is an evening event hosted by yours truly, ASB, where the student body celebrates its diversity through ethnic dinners, performances, and finally, dance.
 The motivation behind the event is truly commendable: a campus fraught with students from various regions around the world takes benefit of its diversity and celebrates it.
 However, when applied, it becomes a crow-pleaser—a victim of superficiality.

-As an avid critic of school events, I have never attended this event since my freshmen year (a traumatizing event we won’t get to…) but …
+As an avid critic of school events, I have never attended this event since my freshmen year (a traumatizing event we …